 The Contracting Authority or the Supervisor should notify the Contractor if any defect appears or damage occurs for which the Contractor is responsible during the defects liability period.
 If the Contractor fails to remedy a defect or damage within the time limit stipulated in the notification, the Contracting Authority itself may carry out the repairs or employ someone else to do so, at the Contractor's risk and expense.
 In this case, the costs to the Contracting Authority for carrying out the repairs are deducted from monies due to or from guarantees held against the Contractor or from both.
-Alternatively, the Contracting Authority may terminate the contract (Art.
-61.3).
-However, it is always preferable to give the Contractor every opportunity to make good defects in order to avoid disputes which may arise if the repair work is not carried out satisfactorily.
+Alternatively, the Contractor every opportunity to make good defects in order to avoid disputes which may arise if the repair work is not carried out satisfactorily.